Gunnika/Reddit-Flair-Detector/README.md

 # Reddit-Flair-Detector

 A web application to predict flair (tag) of any post on [India Subreddit](https://www.reddit.com/r/india) using Machine Learning Algorithms.
-The application can be found live at [Reddit Flair Detector](https://redditflair-detector.herokuapp.com).

 ## Execution Instructions
 1. Download Git Large File Storage (LFS) from https://git-lfs.github.com/ if you don't have it already.